 - Keep communications open – both ways.
 Keep in touch on a regular basis, and listen to your partners as much as – or more than – you talk.
 Engage in dialogue on social media and other channels of mutual interest, and pay attention to their current concerns and challenges.

 - Be of value.
 Craft a reputation for yourself as the one with a solution rather than the one who always wants something.
 Your website should be a source of useful information, and your interactions should be genuine.

-Remember that all of the steps you take in relationship marketing for your client based business are long-term investments in your future success.
+Remember that all of the steps you take in relationship marketing for your customer based business are long-term investments in your future success.

-A sustainable referral system is one in which all parties benefit, and each member of the partnership is automatically go-to for others that need to recommend services to a client.
+A sustainable referral system is one in which all parties benefit, and each member of the partnership is automatically go-to for others that need to recommend services to a customer.

 When you take the time and effort to become valuable to customers, you stick out from the rest of the crowd.
 This makes you the one they can’t live without and puts you in the driver’s seat of every transaction you’re involved in.